tryscer/flock/Book/Flock-Music.md

 ​	“I’m not crying,” Veronika said.
 “I’m making amends.”
 She had a low, almost androgynous voice, raspy at that; in the dead air she sounded like a cryptkeeper making an ominous promise.    ​	“What do you mean,” I said, “‘making amends?’”
 ​	“I mean,” Veronika said, “the world has lost a life, the world owes itself a life.
 Take a look.”
 She held out a little packet.
 I felt inside –
 ​	“Why do you have moist pine nuts in a bag?”
 I asked.
-​	“You might think of them as pine nuts,” she said.
-“I think of them as baby trees.”
 ​	She meticulously tilled a bit of ground in her bare hands until it was soft and fluffy and her hands were very dirty; then she made a little hole in the aired ground.
 ​	“Do you want to do the honors?” she asked.
 ​	I carefully picked a single, slippery nut from the packet and dropped it in the hole.
 Veronika took a folded little piece of paper from her pocket and tossed it in.